ssbsukirat/medicine/Infections/Syndromes/Infective endocarditis.md

 - Endothelial injury
     - direct infection or
     - Platelet-fibrin thrombus aka ***NBTE (nonbacterial thrombotic endocarditis)***
         - NBTE acts as site of bacterial attachment during transient bacteremia
         - NBTE seen in MR, AS, AR, VSD, Complex CHD
+        - Also seen in hypercoagulable states -- ***marantic endocarditis (uninfected vegetation in malignancy or chronic disease)***
+        - Bland vegetation complicating SLE and APLA
+- Colonisation
+    - body surface or sites of infection are source of organisms
+    -